 Siri laughed.
 “No, really,” she said.
 “Where did the name come from?”

-“It’s a complete misnomer, my dear,” Lightsong said.
+“It’s a complete misnomer,” Lightsong said.
 “Obviously you’re intelligent enough to determine that.
 Our names and titles are assigned randomly by a small monkey who has been fed an exceedingly large amount of gin.”

 “Now you’re just being silly.”

 “Now?”
-Lightsong asked, turning to her.
+Lightsong asked.
 “Now?” he raised a cup of wine toward her.
 “My dear, I am always silly.
 You retract that statement at once!”

 Siri just shook her head, turning back to her grapes.
 Lightsong, it appeared, was in rare form this afternoon.
 Great, she thought.
-My husband is in danger of being murdered by unknown forces, and my own allies are a scribe who’s afraid of me and a God who makes no sense.
+My husband is in danger of being murdered by unknown forces, and my only allies are a scribe who’s afraid of me and a God who makes no sense.

 “It has to do with death,” Lightsong finally said as the priests began to file into the arena floor below for this day’s round of arguments.